timescale/docs/mst/vpc-peering/vpc-peering-aws-transit.md

     AWS console.
 Verify that the account ID and transit gateway ID match those listed in the MST portal.

-1. In the AWS console go to `Actions` and select `Accept Request`.
+1. In the AWS console, go to `Actions` and select `Accept Request`.
 Update your AWS route tables to match your Timescale  CIDR settings.

 After you accept the request in AWS Console, the peering connection is active in